Lovi-0/StreamingCommunity/README.md

 * tdqm_workers: The number of workers that will cooperate to download .ts files. **A high value may slow down your PC**
   - Default Value: 20

-* enable_time_quit: Whether to enable quitting the download after a certain time period.
-  - Default Value: false

 * tqdm_show_progress: Whether to show progress during downloads or not.
   - Default Value: true

-* cleanup_tmp_folder: Whether to clean up temporary folders after processing or not.
+* save_m3u8_content: Enabling this feature saves various playlists and indexes in the temporary folder during the download process, ensuring all necessary files are retained for playback or further processing.
   - Default Value: true

 * fake_proxy: Speed up download for streaming film and series. **Dont work for anime, need to set to FALSE**
   - Default Value: true

+* create_report: When enabled, this option saves the name of the series or movie being downloaded along with the date and file size in a CSV file, providing a log of downloaded content.
+  - Default Value: false

 ### Options (M3U8_OPTIONS)

+* cleanup_tmp_folder: Upon final conversion, this option ensures the removal of all unformatted audio, video tracks, and subtitles from the temporary folder, thereby maintaining cleanliness and efficiency.
+  - Default Value: true

 * specific_list_audio: A list of specific audio languages to download.
   - Example Value: ['ara', 'baq', 'cat', 'chi', 'cze', 'dan', 'dut', 'eng', 'fil', 'fin', 'forced-ita', 'fre', 'ger', 'glg', 'gre', 'heb', 'hin', 'hun', 'ind', 'ita', 'jpn', 'kan', 'kor', 'mal', 'may', 'nob', 'nor', 'pol', 'por', 'rum', 'rus', 'spa', 'swe', 'tam', 'tel', 'tha', 'tur', 'ukr', 'vie']